ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/groups/group_fields.rst

 * Rejected
 * Deleted

-\* The valid values for a Signature’s fileType field are:
+\* The valid values for a Signature's fileType field are:

 * Snort ®
 * Suricata